Catch, appreciate, and return

 To appreciate the fight of a wildie, use the least amount of weight possible on the line.
 Freelining for them is best if the carp can be caught close to the bank, otherwise use a float or light running leger if fishing further out.
 Keep baits simple: breadcrust or dog biscuits are good if fishing on the surface, or use worms, maggots, sweetcorn or luncheon meat if fishing on the bottom.
 Paste baits, such as bread paste or trout pellet paste, are popular if there aren’t too many small fish present that might whittle away the bait.
 Hempseed and small trout pellets work well as groundbait to attract the carp.
 Remember, though, that the search for wild carp is a journey where you travel to the fish and enter into their world, rather than bringing them into yours.
 So don’t use too much bait – just small patches to intercept patrolling fish.

 Our oldest strains of carp should be treated with respect.
-They’re surprisingly hardy, but should be handled carefully and returned to the water quickly.
-Wildies will often fight hard, even after their apparent capture, so only unhook them in the water if safe to do so.
-It is better to use a landing net (micro-mesh so not to split their fins).
+They’re not as hardy as you might think.
+It’s very easy for them to lose protective slime, get their fins caught up in nets, or lose sales.
+They should be handled carefully and returned to the water quickly.
+Wildies will often fight hard, even after they’re in the net, so only unhook them in the water if safe to do so.
+It is better to use a landing net (latex-coated micro-mesh so not to split or catch their fins).
 If netting them, give them time to recover in the net before removing them from the water.
 Keep them wet when out of the water, pouring water over them as required.
 Never place them directly onto a rocky shore or dry bank.
-Use an unhooking mat if possible (the smaller ‘specialist’ ones for barbel and tench are ideal) or lay the fish on soft wet ground while unhooking them.
+It’s good practice to always use an unhooking mat (the smaller ‘specialist’ ones for barbel and tench are ideal) or lay the fish on soft wet ground while unhooking them.
 Barbless hooks will cause less damage to the fishes’ mouths, and carry forceps to enable you to carefully remove the hook.

-Photograph the fish if you want to, but please minimise the time that they are out of the water.
+Photograph the fish if you want to, but please minimise the time that the wildie is out of the water.
+Wet your hands before touching the fish.
 Keep the fish low to the ground when posing with them for the camera.
 We rarely weigh wildies, but if you do then use a wetted weigh sling (of a size usually employed for barbel or tench).
 Never, ever, weigh or hold them by the gills.
+If needing to secure them for a while, a carp sack/retaining sling should be used rather than a keep net (we’ve seen some terrible damage to wildies kept in so-called ‘carp friendly’ keep nets).
 When returning the fish, keep it in the net so to remove any risk of it being dropped.
 Once it’s back in the water, ensure that the fish can ‘right’ itself (rather than rolling belly up).
 If it does start to turn over, hold the fish by the wrist of its tail to keep it upright until it can do so on its own.
 Only when it can right itself should it be allowed to swim away – usually with a lightning-fast dash to freedom.

 More information about fishing for our oldest strains of carp